JakeSteam/blog-personal/_drafts/2025-04-23-april-android-games-2025.md

   - Gaming
 ---

-intro.
+Despite very different play styles and aesthetics, all 3 games in this post are incremental-y!
+They also all involve indirectly influencing communities of creatures, a bizarre coincidence...

 ## #1: [Pondlife](https://play.google.com/store/apps/details?id=com.runawayplay.fishgame)

 This is not a challenging game.
-It's not even a particularly engaging game.
-However, it is a lovely way to spend a relaxing minute or two every half hour or so, and sometimes that's all you want!
+It's not even a particularly engaging or complex game.
+However, it is a lovely way to spend a relaxing minute or two every half hour or so by looking at swimming fish, and sometimes that's all you want!

 ### Screenshots